 - Tickets for Tallinn's public transportation are now available as QR tickets for use on a mobile phone (€1.50 for any ride up to 1 hour, can purchase up to 10 rides per ticket, shareable with other riders, purchase at tallinn.pilet.ee or with the mobile app Pilet.ee).
 For travelers staying longer, the Ühiskaart smartcard can be purchased for €2, then loaded up with credit (€1.50 per ride, €4.50/24 hours, €7.50/72 hours).

-- Linda Line has ceased ferry service between Helsinki and Tallinn, Estonia.
+- Linda Line has ceased ferry service between Helsinki and Tallinn.

 - The Museum of Occupations is now called the "Vabamu Museum of Occupations and Freedom."
-The museum was recently upgraded and expanded to include a new permanent exhibit exploring Estonia's occupations, resistance, and rise to freedom.
+The museum has been upgraded and expanded to include a new permanent exhibit exploring Estonia's occupations, resistance, and rise to freedom.
 The former audioguide has been replaced with an "etour guide" mobile device that brings the displays to life.